hamishmb/getdevinfo/README.md

 ======================
 A device information gatherer for Linux, macOS and Cygwin/Windows.

-Working on both Linux, macOS and Cygwin, this script makes use of lshw, lvdisplay, and blkid (Linux), as well as diskutil (macOS) and smartctl and blkid (Cygwin) to get a comprehensive amount of disk information.
+Working on Linux, macOS and Cygwin, this script makes use of lshw, lvdisplay, and blkid (Linux), as well as diskutil (macOS) and smartctl and blkid (Cygwin) to get a comprehensive amount of disk information.
 This information is available in a structured dictionary for ease of use.

 NOTE: Cygwin is supported since v1.1.0, Python 2 is unsupported since v1.0.7.